AdobeDocs/commerce-merchant-services.en/help/payment-services/checkout.md

 When a customer checks out directly from the product page, using the PayPal or [!DNL Pay Later] buttons, only the item represented on the current product page is purchased.
 Items already residing in the customer's cart are not added to the checkout flow and are not purchased.

-If the customer cancels the order, the item in the current product page is added to the customer's cart, joining any other items present in the cart.
-This function allows the customer to quickly purchase the item they are currently viewing, while also retaining any other items they added to their cart previously when browsing products.
+This function allows the customer to quickly purchase the item they are currently viewing, while retaining items previously added to their cart.
+If the customer cancels the order, the item in the current product page is added to the customer's cart.

 When a customer enters the checkout flow from the product page, the checkout page is simplified---the view only shows order-related data and options.